At property auctions, you can buy property not typically available on the open market.

 Peer-to-peer lending and crowdfunding are also worth exploring, although this can be difficult if you’re trying to raise huge amounts.

-Can I buy a house at auction without having the deposit available?
+Buy at auction without having a deposit

 You’ll likely need help to do this.
-Almost all auction companies will require at least a 10% deposit on the day.
+Almost all auction companies will require at least a 10% house deposit on the day.

 This shows you are a serious buyer committed to paying for the house.